Skip to Content

 12. Tickseed (Coreopsis)

-Tickseed, aka coreopsis, is another of the newer perennials I’ve added to my garden this spring.
-I loved the look of the feathery leaves, and I’d been looking for some yellow additions to the garden when I found a yellow tickseed variety (though they can come in different colors).
+Tickseed, aka coreopsis, is another of the newer perennials I’ve added to my garden.
+I loved the look of the feathery leaves, and I’d been looking for some yellow additions to the garden when I found a yellow tickseed variety.

 Native to North American prairies, meadows, and woodlands, tickseed blooms quite prolifically from spring through summer.
 The flowers also last quite a while before needing to be dead-headed.
 And they attract a wide variety of beneficial insects and pollinators.